5 Traits of a Good M&A Lawyer

 When you sell a business in Chicago, the right M&A firm is critical to the sale.
 The M&A firm you choose should ideally lend credibility to the transaction, support a professional and orderly negotiation process, and set reasonable expectations that help you get top dollar for your company.

-When you sell a business Chicago, the right M&A firm is critical to the sale.
+When you sell a business in Chicago, the right M&A firm is critical to the sale.
 The Chicago M&A advisory firm you choose should ideally lend credibility to the transaction, support a professional and orderly negotiation process, and set reasonable expectations that help you get top dollar for your company.
 An M&A lawyer is also key to the process.
 Sound legal advice can help you understand key deal terms, avoid common mistakes, and prevent catastrophes like running afoul of regulatory issues.
 While some M&A firms offer in-house counsel you can use, you may also need to hire your own M&A attorney, or choose one from a list your business broker offers.
 So how can you make the decision?
 Here are five traits of an exceptional lawyer when you sell your business.

 Distant and Unbiased